TheKirillZhdanovich/Algorithms/README.md

 # Algorithms
-Repository where i'm learning and writing algorithms
+Repository where i'm learning and writing algorithms on Java